How to remove ?m=1 suffix from blogger url

 - Clearing Browser Cache: If you still see the

-parameter after making changes, try clearing your browser cache or accessing the site in incognito mode. - URL Rewrite: Blogger doesn’t have direct access to .htaccess or URL rewrite configurations, so removing the
+?m=1parameter after making changes, try clearing your browser cache or accessing the site in incognito mode. - URL Rewrite: Blogger doesn’t have direct access to .htaccess or URL rewrite configurations, so removing the

-is best done using JavaScript or theme settings as described above.
+m=1is best done using JavaScript or theme settings as described above.